 CE certification, for most products sold in the European Union.
 This certification is like the FCC and UL certifications required in the United States.

 RoHS certification ensures that the product is free of lead and is required for products sold in the European Union or California.

 The retail packaging of a new product is very important since it directly effects if the product will sell.
 A Graphic designer will design a product packaging then is will be prototyped at a packaging factory.
 This is a step that is often skipped but ends up costing the entrepreneur or business the success of the product.

 Setting up for mass production will likely be the biggest expenses when producing a new tech product.
 The major cost will be tooling the injection mold needed for the plastic parts.
 Once the mold has been tooled and the PCB is set for manufacturing a test run of several products must be done to test for quality control issues.
 The good news is that once the molds are tooled and the supply chain is set up the unit cost for the products drops to a low unit cost.

 A big expense of bringing a new product to market is the cost for the minimum order quantity (MOQ).
-The minimum order quantity is usually a couple thousand units dependent, however, this is dependent on the factory you have chosen to work with.
-Unfortunately, the MOQ does not reveal the whole truth, we have found that to maintain a high priority and quality products from a factory it is advisable to have an order value of at least $100,000.
+The minimum order quantity is usually a couple thousand units; however, this is dependent on the factory you have chosen to work with.
+Unfortunately, the MOQ does not reveal the whole truth, we have found that to maintain a high priority and quality products from a factory it is advisable to strive for higher volume orders.